Exponential methods for anisotropic diffusion: Temporal Integration

-The well-known second-order implicit integrator, Crank--Nicolson (Eq. \ref{eq:CN}), has been typically favoured for solving the time-dependent CR transport equation.
+has been typically favoured for solving the time-dependent CR transport equation.
 We use the GMRES module available in \texttt{scipy.sparse.linalg}, in \textsc{Python}, as the iterative solver.
-The performance of Crank-Nicolson is compared and contrasted with our proposed method of directly computing the matrix exponential using the Leja polynomial method.
+We did not obtain any significant performance difference between GMRES and conjugate gradient, and since GMRES is not limited to symmetric matrices, we favour this iterative scheme over others in this work.
+The performance of Crank--Nicolson is compared and contrasted with our proposed method of directly computing the matrix exponential using the Leja polynomial method.